PrioritySoftware/PrioritySoftware.github.io/_sdk/SQL-Variables.md

 ## Introduction

-***Priority***'s form preparation mechanism recognizes the following as SQL variables in form triggers; anything else will generate a warning
+***Priority***'s form preparation mechanism recognizes the following as SQL variables in form triggers; anything else will generate a warning message:
-message:

 -   a form column variable --- e.g., :ORDERS.QUANT (see below)
--   any variable preceded by a semi-colon, which does not include a period --- e.g., :QUANT
+-   any variable preceded by a colon, which does not include a period --- e.g., :QUANT
 -   system variables.